mysegfault/podcasts-fetcher/README.md

 $> node index.js
 ```

-You should find (by default) .m3u files in the "Radio-France-Podcasts" folder
+You should find the .m3u files in the "Radio-France-Podcasts" folder (by default)
 ```sh
 $> ls Radio-France-Podcasts/
 2014-10-30 - Heureux qui comme Ulysse ...
 44  LUlysse des frères Coen.m3u